mortezagolzan/Hand_Writing_Text_Extarction/README.md

 - For Apple Silicon (M1/M2) Macs, the model uses MPS (Metal Performance Shaders) backend with CPU fallback for certain operations
 - Prediction images are saved in the `output/predictions/` directory
 - The model includes spell-checking for improved accuracy
+- No pre-processing required for noisy images

+## Dataset Information

+The model is trained on a combination of:
+1. IAM Dataset (English)
+   - 13,350 line-level samples
+   - 657 different writers
+2. RIMES Dataset (French characters)
+   - Additional line-level samples
+   - Over 1,300 participants

+### Data Augmentation
+To make the model robust for real-world applications, we augment the training data with:
+- Horizontal lines (simulating check fields)
+- Various backgrounds
+- Smudges
+- Salt and pepper noise

+The training uses a 50:50 ratio of clean and noisy images to ensure the model learns both clean character structure and noise handling.

 ### Introduction
 This is the official implementation of our **Pattern Recognition(PR)** 2024 paper *"HTR-VT: Handwritten Text Recognition with Vision Transformer".* It's a new and effective baseline for handwritten text recognition solely using Vision Transformer and CTC Loss.